Mattresses provide the foundation for sleep and choosing the right one can make all the difference when it comes to comfort.

 However, many shoppers report feeling intimidated when trying to select a new bed due to the abundance of options and conflicting or unclear information.
 Some may even wonder if buying a mattress online is safe.

 Surveys from the Better Sleep Council found that many Americans delay buying a new bed because they feel overwhelmed by the shopping process.
-Common frustrations people mention included not knowing when to replace, how much to spend, what to look for, how to narrow options and discomfort testing beds in stores.
+Common frustrations people mention included not knowing when to replace, how much to spend, what to look for, how to narrow options and some discomfort when testing beds in stores.

 Rather than struggling with an old mattress or rushing a purchase only to regret it later, reduce shopping stress and equip yourself to choose the best mattress by learning a little about beds and how to compare them.

-8 Helpful Tips for Choosing the Best Mattress
+9 Helpful Tips for Choosing the Best Mattress

 Based on our experience helping customers find the perfect mattress, we’ve put together a few helpful tips for choosing the best bed, designed to help you get better sleep and to make the process simpler.